RychuP/SadExperiments/README.md

 # SadExperiments
-Tests of various features of the SadConsole game library.
+Tests of various features of the SadConsole and related libraries.

 ## Screenshots: